olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 }
 ```

-This example subdivides a face by circumscribing a similar polygon within its
+This more advanced example subdivides a face by circumscribing a similar polygon
-perimeter.
-Because this requires geometric operations, the `EdgeMidpoint` trait
+within its perimeter.
+Because this requires geometric operations, the
-is used as a bound, specifying that the graph's geometry must support the
+`EdgeMidpoint` trait is used as a bound, specifying that the graph's geometry
-computation of midpoints.
+must support the computation of midpoints.
 ...